 This extended project surveyed sociology PhD graduates from the 1996-1997 academic year at several time points over the course of ten years.
 It covered both academic and non-academic careers, with a special focus on issues in balancing work and family.
 The project page collects multiple reports of project findings in one place for easy reference.

 In collaboration with the ASA Task Force on the Master’s Degree, this multi-year project explored characteristics of departments offering master’s degrees in sociology as well as the employment and educational progress of 2008 graduates.
-There’s lots more information here from all phases of the project.
+Visit the project page to find more information about all phases of this project.